Skip to content

 Calculate Apparent Wind Values

-calculates AWA and AWS (apparent wind angle and speed) for true wind speed set here.
+This calculates AWA and AWS, apparent wind angle and apparent wind speed, from the true wind speed entered here.

 Maneuver Timings